 I knew the iPads could be teamed up with great teaching and the Reading and Writing Workshop model.
 I began to focus on creating content, redefining workflow and focusing on each child’s abilities and needs.
 My kids started using the iPad for reading response journals, science journals, research, and creating projects.
 The iPad use was seamless.

 I started blogging.
 We joined KidBlog and my kids starting blogging with me and with each other.
 I found even more ways to increase rigor, incorporate standards, personalize learning and truly transform my classroom.
 At the end of the 2011-12 school year, once again, 100 % of my students went to first grade reading above grade level.

 I am mentoring other teachers around my district as well as my state.
 We receive visitors and tours on an almost weekly basis.
-We applied for, and was awarded, the Apple Distinguished School award, one of only 87 schools in the United States, and currently the only school in SC to achieve that.
-In February, I was chosen as an Apple Distinguished Educator.
+We applied for, and was awarded, the Apple Distinguished School award and have maintained that designation for the past 6 years..
+In February 2013, I was chosen as an Apple Distinguished Educator.

 For the seven years in a row, we had 100% reading above grade level.
 While I am no longer teaching in the classroom, I have a leadership role in the district that allows me to continue to work with students and teachers to implement innovative practices through the use of the iPad.